 Access to the HI licensed material

-To access the HI licensed material you will need to read and accept the terms and conditions of the Licence Agreement – Use of the Healthcare Identifiers licenced material for Notice of Connection.
+To get access to the HI licensed material you need to read and accept the terms and conditions of the Licence Agreement - Use of the Healthcare Identifiers licenced material for Notice of Connection.

-A logon ID and password will be emailed to you, usually within 2 working days, which you will need to use when downloading material from the Current Version (n) Healthcare Identifiers licensed material page.
+We’ll email you a logon ID and password, usually within 2 working days.
+You’ll need to use this when downloading material from the Current Version (n) Healthcare Identifiers licensed material page.

 Software development environment

-Once you have access to the HI licensed material you will receive information about our vendor environment, and how to access it.
-You can use this environment to help with product development.
-This environment will also be used to complete some of the required product testing.
+Once you have access to the HI licensed material you’ll receive information about our vendor environment, and how to access it.
+You can use this environment to help with product development and some of the required product testing.

-All products developed or updated to connect with the HI Service are required to undergo testing before production access will be granted.
+All products developed or updated to connect with the HI Service need to be tested before we’ll give you production access.